 Tencha leaf is a shade-grown tea specifically for matcha.
 It is deveined and ground in slow-turning stone mills turning it into a delicate tea powder.

 Matcha is a powdered tea stone ground from the tea leaf after the stems and veins are removed.
-Matcha completely dissolves in water so you are drinking the entire leaf.
+Matcha completely diffuses into water so you are drinking the entire leaf.

 The tea shrubs are shaded for three weeks prior to harvesting increasing chlorophyll which increases sweetness.
 There are three grades of matcha: ceremonial, premium and cooking or culinary.